Nature and history in a nutshell: Switzerland and Liechtenstein here we come!

 This month's travel itinerary takes in lakes and tranquil oases, offering nature, history and modernity: get ready to set off in your Fiat Ducato-based motorhome!

-Our itinerary starts on the banks of the Rhine and the bustling city of Basel, a place you are sure to fall in love with, especially if you appreciate art and architecture.
+Our itinerary starts on the banks of the Rhine and the bustling city of Basle, a place you are sure to fall in love with, especially if you appreciate art and architecture.

 Not only are graffiti and street art tolerated here, they are protected as forms of artistic expression!